-Question: Can HunterLab transmission instruments measure Haze and Clarity?
+Question: Can HunterLab transmittance instruments measure Haze and Clarity?

 While the term "clarity" is a common noun that refers to the transparency or purity of a substance it has two very different Colorimetric meanings depending on Industry of use.
 Two answers will be provided, one for the measurement of transparent plastics and one for the measurement of pharmaceutical liquids.